-- Leave for a family road trip in the Far West, where legendary cities, movie scenery and large parks are a dream come true.
+- Head off on a family road trip in the Far West complete with legendary cities, movie scenery and large parks

 - Along the way, experience the immensity of L.A. & Las Vegas and the majesty of Monument Valley